Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem: Cohomological connectivity properties of the join

-If $X \subset \bbP^{n}$ is cohomologically $d$-connected then the restriction homomorphism is an isomorphism for all $i <d$, and an injection for $i=d$. \begin{remark} We note that, if $ \Char(k) = 0$, standard results show that this notion will be independent of the `good' cohomology theory chosen.
+\begin{remark} We note that, if $ \Char(k) = 0$, standard results show that this notion will be independent of the prime $\ell$.
 In characteristic $p$, this would follow from Deligne's proof of the Weil conjectures if $X$ is also smooth.
 In general, it would follow from certain standard conjectures in algebraic geometry.
-For our purposes, we can just fix a cohomology theory. \end{remark}
+For our purposes, we have simply fixed a prime $\ell$ not equal to the characteristic of $k$. \end{remark}

 We begin by proving the following connectivity property of the join.
 The analogous statement in the setting of singular cohomology was proven by the first author in (\cite{Basu-Toda}).
 Our goal here is to give a `motivic proof' of this statement which is applicable to any Weil cohomology theory.